AmmarRahman/wsl-vpn/README.md

 # wsl-vpn

-This is a repository to script in the wrokaround for WSL2 connectivity over VPN based on [Keiichi Shimamura](https://github.com/sakai135/wsl-vpnkit) work.
+This is a repository to script in the wrokaround for WSL2 connectivity over VPN based on [Keiichi Shimamura](https://github.com/sakai135/wsl-vpnkit) work  on Ubuntu and Debian WSL Distros.

 The solution utilises [Docker's VPNKit](https://github.com/moby/vpnkit) and [Jeff Trotman's npiperelay](https://github.com/jstarks/npiperelay) to tunnel the connectivity